Public private partnership models for national identity programs

 There is no international consensus on the detailed definition of a Public-Private Partnership (PPP).

-In practice, such initiatives take a variety of different forms, depending on both the prevailing legislation and the cultural characteristics of the stakeholders in the country concerned.
+In practice, such initiatives take various forms, depending on both the prevailing legislation and the cultural characteristics of the stakeholders in the country concerned.

 However, from a business perspective, a PPP is generally described as a long term agreement between a public authority and a private company (or consortium), whereby the private company administers some services that usually fall under the competence of the public authority.

-The agreement defines common objectives and precise specification of outputs related to the delivery of infrastructure and/or public services.
+The agreement defines common objectives and precise specifications of outputs related to infrastructure and/or public services delivery.

-PPPs very often include a form of project finance in which the private sector handles the upfront costs for the provision of public infrastructures.
+PPPs often include a form of project finance in which the private sector handles the upfront costs for public infrastructure provision.